dmolina/SimpleTranslations.jl/docs/src/index.md

 - In *SimpleTranslations* the input format is simpler.

-- *SimpleTranslations*, at difference of *Gettext*, allows a strict mode, in which the is throw an error if a error message is not translate to a language.
+- *SimpleTranslations*, at difference of *Gettext*, allows a strict mode, in which the is throw an error if a error message is not translated to a language.